k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 ### How Do I Get the Deployed Implementation?

 After the project is deployed to the server, there may be a need to clarify which code has been deployed in a specific environment.
 For example, if there are many code changes in the project and you need to verify whether a specific change has already been deployed to the server.
-Fabric supports the creation of a zip file for a selected LU name, so that the implementor can download the code deployed in the environment and check it.
+For this purpose, Fabric supports the creation of a zip file for a selected LU name, enabling the implementor to download the code deployed in the environment and to check it.

 ###### Syntax:
 <pre><code>